UMAprotocol/UMIPs/UMIPs/add LUSD collateral support.md

 - Chainlink price has not been updated for more than 4 hours
 - Chainlink response call reverts, returns an invalid price, or an invalid timestamp
 - The price change between two consecutive Chainlink price updates is >50%.

-New price identifiers, that are intended to be used with these collateral currencies, will need to be specified to 18 decimals of precision.